thomas-lerchbaumer-fh/workshop-tdd-basic-example/README.md

 This project shows a basic TDD example with some of the most common annotations.

 This project used Java and Maven.
-Test
+Testicals

 We have to declare the maven-surefire-plugin in the pom.xml file and configure the dependencies of this plugin.